Scheduler

 npx svelar schedule:run

-This auto-discovers task files from src/lib/scheduler/, aligns to the top of each minute (like crontab), and runs due tasks every 60 seconds.
-Task execution history is persisted to the scheduled_task_runs database table so the admin dashboard can display accurate run times.
+This boots src/app.ts, then loads the scheduler registry from src/lib/shared/scheduler/index.ts in DDD apps or src/lib/scheduler/index.ts in flat apps.
+The runner aligns to the top of each minute and persists task execution history to scheduled_task_runs so the admin dashboard can display accurate run times.

 To run due tasks once and exit (useful for cron):